 What shifts in guest behavior mean for hoteliers in the coming days.

 The hospitality industry has been waiting, hoping, and working tirelessly to facilitate a return to pre-pandemic occupancy rates.
 According to STR and Tourism Economics Hotel, occupancy is expected to continue trending upward from the historic lows of 2020, averaging 63.4% for the year.
 But will the industry ever really return to “normal?”
 The answer is no–but that’s not necessarily a bad thing.
 Travel has already rapidly increased over last year, and room reservations are projected to climb even more in the coming months.
 But the landscape of travel has changed dramatically, along with the conveniences and expectations guests have become accustomed to having.
-To keep those glowing reviews coming and also ensure guests return, hotels, resorts, and casinos should plan for the preferences and expectations of today’s travelers.
+To keep those glowing reviews coming and also ensure guests return, hotels, resorts, and casinos should plan for the guest preferences and expectations of today’s travelers.
 Here are three places to start on how to meet new guest preferences:

 1. Prepare for the Influx of Leisure Travel

 Morning Consult’s State of Travel and Hospitality reports that 64% of U.S. adults say they have traveled within the past year, with younger and higher-income consumers leading the way.
 Americans were among the most eager to get back to traveling, with 50% already planning to take a leisure trip within the next six months (AHLA 2022 Report).
 We’ve written recently about the importance of personalization-focused loyalty programs so guests experience targeted marketing that makes them want to return to a property and even visit recommended sister properties.
 Leisure travel is not a one-time thing; if guests, especially younger guests, love their stay, they’ll be itching to come back.

 2. Embrace the New Remote Business Travel